brunnomsants/leetcode-solutions/README.md

-Some solutions to problems in leetcode, all this solutions are created by me.
+Some leetcode problems that I solved.